-Whether you’re blogging for big business or to steadily grow your side hustle, settling in on the right strategy is the best way to set yourself up for success.
-At the same time that it takes you to queue up your Netflix account, you could toss together a blog and begin penning your first post.
+Whether you’re blogging for a big business or to steadily grow your side hustle, settling in on the right strategy is the best way to set yourself up for success.
+In the same time that it takes you to queue up your Netflix account, you can create a blog and begin penning your first post.
 But what type of blog will you create?
-And how will you know whether or not it hits the mark?
+How will you know whether or not it hits the mark?
 And perhaps more importantly, how you can monetize your blog and use it to generate leads?

-But before you begin publishing your articles and offering content upgrades far and wide, you’ll need to determine which type of blog is best suited to your business (and brand).
-So to give you a hand, we’ve scoured the web, perused hundreds of thousands of blogs, and have determined that there are 10 types of blogs that succeed at turning leads into customers better than any others.
-In this article, we’ll walk you through each of the 10 blogging archetypes and answer all the most critical questions like:
+But before you begin publishing your articles and offering content upgrades, you’ll need to determine which type of blog is best suited to your business (and brand).
+We’ve scoured the web, perused hundreds of thousands of blogs, and have determined that there are 10 types of blogs that succeed at turning leads into customers better than any others.
+In this article, we’ll walk you through each of the 10 blogging archetypes and answer critical questions like:

 - How will the blog help build your business?